Updated: Jun 6

 The Four Heavenly Kings can often be seen in Buddhist temples.
 If you’ve ever travelled to temples in Asia, you might have seen them before, but you probably had no idea about the symbolism that they represent.
-Recently, I heard a talk from Buddhist Master Jing Kong, and after understanding what the Four Heavenly Kings symbolize, I just had to share it!
+Recently, I heard a talk from Buddhist Master Jing Kong that what the Four Heavenly Kings symbolize, and it is quite enlightening!

 The Four Heavenly Kings are the protectors of dharma, which we can think of as the proper and good teachings passed down by enlightened people such as the Buddha.
 Each king holds a different object, which symbolizes a different teaching.
 Their teachings explain how to have a good life and a prosperous society.

 The West King’s name is Guang Mu (廣目天王) in Chinese and Virūpākṣa in Sanskrit.
 The meaning of his name is “wide seeing”.
 He holds a dragon/snake in one hand and a pearl in the other hand.

 The snake symbolizes constant change, just as a snake can shed its skin.
 Therefore, the lesson is to pay more attention to the people around us when interacting with them to maintain harmony.
 For example, when we talk to others, we should pay close attention to their facial expressions to see if what we are saying is of interest or of bother to them.
 If they are keenly interested, we can talk more.
 If they look uninterested or offended, we should stop talking.

 The pearl represents eternal principles that never change.
 Examples include treating others with respect, sincerity, love, and humility.
 In summary, the West King teaches us to follow eternal principles while adapting to the ever-changing circumstances of the current world.